 In reality, knowledge can indeed be a double-edged sword.
 It can open our eyes to the wonders of the world, but it can also expose us to its harshness.
+Many a time, it even blinds us to the plight of the ignorant (if I know it, they should obviously know it too, right?!).
 Ultimately, how we choose to engage with knowledge and its impact on our perception is in our hands.
 We can seek to embrace knowledge and its challenges, or find comfort in a state of relative ignorance.
 It's a balance we must strike in our own way.

 A special thanks to Tidy Mice for allowing me to use her images.
 You can follow her on twitter: @TidyMice and if you want to check out some more of her Bloodborne shots, you can check her out on Flickr